 Math Science & Music

-For Herbie Hancock, the UNESCO Goodwill Ambassador and Chairman of the Herbie Hancock Institute of Jazz, inspiring young people to learn about math and science through music has been a life-long dream.
-For him, there is a profound connection across the disciplines and a way to ignite passion for challenging concepts through music.
+For Herbie Hancock, inspiring young people to learn about math and science through music has been a life-long dream.
+He sees a profound connection across the disciplines and a way to ignite passion for challenging concepts through music.
 This was the foundation of the project of Math, Science and Music.

 In 2016, the Herbie Hancock Institute of Jazz began the first phase of Math, Science & Music, a new initiative that uses music as a tool to teach math and science to young people in public schools across the United States and around the world.
 The program addresses the growing need for students to gain skills and acquire knowledge in science, technology, engineering and math (STEM) subjects and learn to think creatively.
 The Institute is collaborating with math, science, music and education experts at leading universities and in the private sector to develop a wealth of free engaging curricula, games, apps and other interactive online components.

 On April 26, 2016, the Institute officially launched Math, Science & Music with a panel discussion at the U.S. Department of Education.
 Secretary of Education John King hosted the event with representatives from all of the Institute’s university teams contributing to Math, Science & Music.
 The event, which received major press coverage from outlets including The Washington Post, USA Today and the New York Daily News, allowed educators and the public to preview initial portions of the curricula that were recently field tested in the Boston and San Francisco public schools, and experience firsthand these new and unique online resources.
 The free Math, Science & Music web site went live as the panel discussion began.

 Targeted STEM Learning